Belarusian nationality law: Termination of citizenship

+According to the Nationality Act, only persons 18 years and older may renounce their citizenship, as long as they possess another citizenship or guarantee of acquisition thereof, do not have any debts or unfulfilled obligations and are not under criminal prosecution.
+Under 18s must have a renouncing application submitted by their parent(s).

+In practice, not completing military service can be used as grounds for refusing renunciation, even for minors, as it is considered an 'unfulfilled obligation'.

 Visa requirements

-In 2017, Belarusian citizens had visa-free or visa on arrival access to 67 countries and territories, ranking the Belarusian passport 70th in terms of travel freedom according to the Henley visa restrictions index.
+In 2024, Belarusian citizens had visa-free or visa on arrival access to 81 countries and territories, ranking the Belarusian passport 66th in terms of travel freedom according to the Henley Passport Index.
 Possession of a Belarusian passport is compulsory under the law.